wsbctechnicalblog/wsbctechnicalblog.github.io/content/stop-the-meeting-hell.md

 1. We have back-to-back meetings.
 Context-switching hell, with few opportunities to take a break.
 2. Double and triple booked meetings … how many clones of me are you expecting to join your meetings?
 3. Meetings booked after working hours ... unthought of in the days of people walking out of the office to catch their last bus.
-4. Everyone is working extra hours to catch-up with their commitments … as productivity outside of meetings was low all day.
+4. Everyone is working extra hours to try to catch-up with their commitments.

 In fact, this person had 4 hours to relax or work during four working days.
-That means this person spend 87.5% productive hours going from meeting to meeting without a break.
-That is crazy and NOT sustainable.
+That means this person spend most of the day going from meeting to meeting without a break.
+That is not healthy and NOT sustainable.

 In our regular stress-o-meter polls the feedback clearly points to one worrying outcome of this madness, namely “STRESS”.